|

 In an era when British sides were paying large sums of money to import

-players, Nash showed that he could compete with the very best of
+players, Nash competed with the very best of

 them.